 Pupils who have been diagnosed as having a learning difficulty may be entitled to support such as additional time and/or modified provision to complete external assessments.
-Parents should speak with the SENDCo with regard to any application for additional support as soon as reasonably practicable.
-The SENDCo will process applications for appropriate examination access in conjunction with the examinations officer.
+Parents should speak with the SENDCo regarding any application for additional support as soon as reasonably practicable.
+The SENDCo will process applications for appropriate examination access in conjunction with the Examinations Officer.